Analysis of Fully Preconditioned ADMM with Relaxation in Hilbert Spaces: Numerical Part

 which is also \eqref{eq:l2-tv-gap} for ROF model, we see the primal dual gap is bounded for \eqref{pre:admm:sys:final} or \eqref{pre:admm:sys:referee:relax:final} iterations.
-Thus this gap could be used as a stopping criterion for ROF model as analyzed in \cite{CP}. \end{proof}
+Thus this gap can be used as a stopping criterion for ROF model as introduced in \cite{CP}. \end{proof}

 \textbf{The case $q=1$.} In this case, the discrepancy $\|\,\cdot\, - f\|_1$ is not linear-quadratic and we have to reformulate~\eqref{eq:tv-denoising-min-prob} to

 This leads to $F = 0$ as in~\eqref{saddle:primal:original}.
 In total, the problem \eqref{eq:tv-denoising-min-prob} could be reformulated to \eqref{saddle:primal:original} by introducing $p = (v,w)^{T}$ and the following data